-How people read onscreen
+How people read on a screen

-Studies that track users' eyes as they read a webpage show that people tend to read in an 'F' pattern (see the following figure).
-They read the first paragraph or 2, then skim down the left-hand side of the content.
+Studies that track users' eyes as they read a webpage show that people tend to read in an 'F' pattern (Figure 1).
+They read the first couple of paragraphs, then skim down the left-hand side of the content.
 Attention is also drawn to headings, bullet lists and hyperlinks.

 This means that: